keep1t8eel/phoneList/README.md

-# phoneList
+# phonebook.py
-light python script to generate a wordlist of all phone numbers belonging to a specific zone(sim)
+light python script to generate a wordlist of all phone numbers belonging to a specific zone/sim

 # Usage:

 python phonelist.py
 ------------------------------------------------------
-filename: name the file that will contain the wordlist
+filename: name the file that will contain the phonebook

 Ex: viva.txt
 ---------------------------------------------------------------------------